bg9595/mthfn/README.md

 ### `setEvaluator()`

 There is a global "default" variable list.
-Suppose you are only working with functions of the variables $x,y,z$.
+Suppose you are working with many functions of the variables $x,y,z$.
 Rather then setting all their variables individually, call `setEvaluator(x,y,z)`; any function without its variables set will automatically use $x$, $y$, and $z$.
 Any function that has its variables set can still be called as usual

     mathFn f, g, h;
     f = x*y*z;